 This is a homesteading must if you burn wood.
 I have to tell you, when we began homesteading, I was so frugal.
 I didn’t want to invest in our lifestyle at all.

+One of the many holiday gift ideas to also think about is a percolator.
 I am a huge fan of a percolator.
 I don’t care if they are electric or the old school kind that you set on your wood-burning stove.
 As long as it produces the same great tasting coffee, I’m on board.

 In case you have a friend that loves coffee, I highly recommend giving a percolator a little consideration.
 They are inexpensive, and I love the way they make a cup of coffee.